enginecommerce/engine-flight-manual/engineering/roles/senior_developer.md

 * Assume you will never fully know what it takes to launch feature in production until that feature is launched in production
 * Assume coworkers have made the best decision they were able to make as you write your advice
 * Never assume someone will hear/read your critiques in your actual voice; expect worse, and write kindly.
-* Never assume someone else’s comments were written in an angry voice – make an extra effort to take suggestions well.
+* Never assume someone else's comments were written in an angry voice – make an extra effort to take suggestions well.

 By continually communicating challenges and performing feature triage in order to ship key performance drivers, you will ensure the timeliness of your sprints, the satisfaction of our customers, and the happiness our developer teams.